antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ... *aka* ***“Data structures and methodology”*** *(Also, means “given foundation” in Latin.)*

-Let us give or outline the basic definitions of our Raku data wrangling endeavor.
+Let us define or outline the basic concepts of our Raku data wrangling endeavor.

 ### Dataset vs Data frame